Electronics 101

 Each ink has its own unique specifications and applications.
 Making a decision on which ink to choose can seem intimidating, so we are going to help simplify this process for you:

 When choosing an ink, there are a few main aspects to consider to ensure your application achieves the results you're looking for.
 The main consideration is what you're trying to achieve with your application.
-This main decision will lead to other secondary considerations such as the substrate you plan to print on, the technology you intend to print with, and your budget.
-For a detailed breakdown on ink compatibility, see A Compatibility Guide for Inks and Substrates.
+This main decision will lead to other secondary considerations, such as the substrate you plan to print on, the technology you intend to print with, and your budget.
+For a detailed breakdown on ink compatibility, see our Compatibility Guide for Inks and Substrates.

 Some conductive ink suppliers include: